-After 3 months in the city by the bay, my time is up and I am leaving this week.
+After 3 months in the city by the bay, my time is up and I am saying goodbye Bay Area.
 It has been such an adventure, I left the UK in mid-October for Istanbul where I spent 2 weeks outside of the Schengen area to comply with the travel ban, and then arrived in San Francisco on 1st November.

-Before I head to Belize for the next chapter in this crazy adventure (read this post if you're wondering why I'm going there) I thought I'd share a few of the photos from my time here, taken on my walks, on our outings and at home.
+Before I head to Belize for the next chapter in this crazy adventure (read this post on embracing the digital nomad lifestyle if you're wondering why I'm going there) I thought I'd share a few of the photos from my time here, taken on my walks, on our outings and at home.